cdc21/cdc21.github.io/projects/i-heart-ny.md

 labels:
   - R
   - Data Visualization
-summary: "A visualization of the NYC housing market that I created in ECON256"
+summary: "A visualization of NYC property sales that I created in ECON256"
 ---

 <p align="center">